Kabuki Child Care Ltd.

 - Link to latest ofsted inspection report

-Here at Kabuki Childcare Centre we have two well-educated Special Educational Needs Co-Ordinator, Lucy Bird and Abigail Render.
+Here at Kabuki Childcare Centre we have two well-educated Special Educational Needs Co-Ordinators, Lucy Bird and Molly McShane.
 Lucy is also our Acting Nursery Manager and works very closely with outside agencies to ensure each child receives the support from other professionals that they may need.

 Lucy has managed to secure Interim Inclusion Grants for numerous children in our care, giving them the extra support, they need in setting to help them thrive in their development.
 We also offer short breaks during school holidays for children that are entitled to it.

-Lucy and Abigail works very closely with other health professionals to ensure that her knowledge and her ability to offer the best possible support for each individual child is available.
+Lucy and Molly work very closely with other health professionals to ensure that their knowledge and their ability to offer the best possible support for each individual child is available.
 All staff in setting have an up to date knowledge of the current SEND documentation and each key person is responsible for ensuring each of their child's needs are met.
 We also support children on an Early Years Developmental Journal alongside the current EYFS framework to enable children to make small steps and progress within their development.
 We work very closely with parents/carers to ensure they also receive any support that they may need.

 Schools Extended Local Offer Response